cjrh/aiomsg/PROTOCOL.md

 1. Length-prefixes every frame with a big-endian `u32`.
 2. Emits and accepts the typed envelope of §3, and ignores unknown types.
-3. Performs the symmetric `HELLO` handshake (§4) with version check and identity de-duplication.
+3. Performs the symmetric `HELLO` handshake (§4) with version check, identity de-duplication, and post-`HELLO` decoder drain.
 4. Sends heartbeats on send-idle and tears down on receive-timeout (§5).
 5. Multiplexes many connections behind one socket and merges receives (§7).
 6. Implements `PUBLISH`, `ROUNDROBIN`, and by-identity routing locally (§7).
-7. Buffers sends when no peers are connected, and (on the connect end) auto-reconnects (§7).
+7. Buffers sends when no peers are connected, keeps connect-end sends queued across disconnects, flushes them in order after reconnect, and (on the connect end) auto-reconnects (§7).
 8. Replies with `ACK` to every `DATA_REQ`, and implements sender-side resend for AT_LEAST_ONCE (§6), rejecting the AT_LEAST_ONCE + PUBLISH combination.